 يَا أَيُّهَا الَّذِينَ آمَنُوا أَطِيعُوا اللَّهَ وَأَطِيعُوا الرَّسُولَ وَأُولِي الْأَمْرِ مِنكُمْ فَإِن تَنَازَعْتُمْ فِي شَيْءٍ فَرُدُّوهُ إِلَى اللَّهِ وَالرَّسُولِ إِن كُنتُمْ تُؤْمِنُونَ بِاللَّهِ وَالْيَوْمِ الْآخِرِ ذَٰلِكَ خَيْرٌ وَأَحْسَنُ تَأْوِيلًا

 O you who believe!
-Obey Allah and obey the Messenger and those in authority from among you.
-And if you differ concerning anything, refer it to Allah and his Messenger, if you believe in Allah and the last day; that is best, and most suitable for final determination [4: 59]
+Obey Allah and obey the Messenger and those in authority from among you; then if you differ about anything, refer it to Allah and the Messenger, if you believe in Allah and the last day; this is better and very good in the end

 [Issue 599: Women accompanying the funeral procession

-Isḥāq bin Rāhwayh narrated to us Esa bin Yunus narrated to us from Hishām bin Ḥafṣ from Umm ‘Aṭiyyah, she said: We were refrained from following the bier, but it was not made absolute (or binding) on us.
+Isḥāq ibn Rāhwayh narrated to us Esa bin Yunus narrated to us from Hishām from Ḥafṣ from Umm ‘Aṭiyyah, she said: We were refrained from following the bier, but it was not made absolute (or binding) on us.

-It is not musnad (connected), because we do not know who this prohibition concerns.
+It is not connected (musnad) because we do not know who this prohibition concerns.
 And whether it is (referring) to some of the companions.
 Then if it is authentically connected, it would not be a decisive proof, rather, it would only be a matter that is (viewed as being) disliked.
-But what is authentic is that which is in succession to it, like what has been reported from the channel of Abu Bakr ibn Abi Shayba:
+But what is authentic is that which is in succession to it, like what we have reported from the channel of Abu Bakr ibn Abi Shayba:

 It was authentically narrated from Ibn ‘Abbās that he did not dislike that.]